milesChild/image-processing/ImageProcessing/README.md

 ## Project Description

-This is a basic image processing program which offers the client various options for loading, manipulating, and saving images.
-PPM images can be loaded into the program and various image-manipulating operations can be conducted on them through the use of console inputs.
+This is a basic processableImageImpl processing program which offers the client various options for loading, manipulating, and saving images.
+PPM images can be loaded into the program and various processableImageImpl-manipulating operations can be conducted on them through the use of console inputs.
 Examples of operations include multiple flipping operations, dim/brighten operations, and varoius color-conversion operations.
-A more detailed list of operations, how to use them via the console, and examples of image-manipulation will follow.
+A more detailed list of operations, how to use them via the console, and examples of processableImageImpl-manipulation will follow.

 ***